By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 BY PRIVATE TRANSFER

 Others choose to book a private transfer between Chiang Mai and Chiang Rai.
 This might be more convenient for those traveling as a group.
-Klook is offering a private transfer package that includes door-to-door hotel transfer, and a professional English-speaking driver.
-You can choose between a car or a van.
+You’ll find many packages online offering private transfers that include door-to-door hotel transfer and a professional English-speaking driver.
+You can usually choose between a car or a van.

 BY TOUR PACKAGE

 There are tour operators and travel agencies in Chiang Mai that offer a day tour to Chiang Rai.
 You may join a group or book a private tour.
-Klook also curates tours to Chiang Rai from Chiang Mai.
 The itineraries usually include the Golden Triangle, White Temple, Blue Temple, and Black House.
 Most of the packages are inclusive of lunch.
-Klook usually gives discounted rates.
+You can score discounted rates online, too.

 Chiang Rai Airport to City Center